 Most hostels have free wifi, and you can easily find the wifi passwords in the reception or ask before your arrival.

-Bring a sustainable travel cutlery set
+Bring a eco-conscious travel cutlery set

 Skip the plastic, and bring your travel cutlery set with you.
 This is a travel hack that helps you to eat street food more safely while also reducing waste.